Differentiating frictionally locked asperities from kinematically coupled zones: Observation Equation in Locking Inversion

 \subsection{Locking inversion as inverse crack problem}

-\remove{We saw in the previous subsection that t}\add{T}he strength excess and slip rate are complementary on the frictional interface (eq.~\ref{eq:complementarity_strengthexcess}).
+The strength excess and slip rate are complementary on the frictional interface (eq.~\ref{eq:complementarity_strengthexcess}).
 In summary, it is the a priori definition of locking/unlocking as the pre-/post-yield phase.
-Equation~(\ref{eq:complementarity_strengthexcess}) itself depends on the behavior of $\Phi$, allowing for various estimates of locking in the inversion analysis.
+Equation~(\ref{eq:complementarity_strengthexcess}) itself depends on the behavior of $\Phi$, allowing for various estimates of locking in the inverse analysis.
 However, we can show below that, for quasi-stationary long periods (i.e., interseismic periods), the variety of those definitions vanishes, and they converge to a single formula (eq.~\ref{eq:complementarity_stressingsliprates}), which sets the definition of interseismic plate locking uniquely.

 The core of this claim is a one-paragraph proof.
-Specifically, we will show that the strength on the unlocked frictional interface is almost at the steady state when the assumption of quasi-stationarity (eq.~\ref{eq:quasistationary}) holds for a long period $t\in (0,\Delta t)$. \remove{Briefly, we prove}\add{Namely,} `when $\Delta t\to\infty\cap \ddot s\simeq 0$, then $\dot \Phi\simeq 0\cup\dot s=0$'.
+Specifically, we will show that the strength on the unlocked frictional interface is almost at the steady state when the assumption of quasi-stationarity (eq.~\ref{eq:quasistationary}) holds for a long period $t\in (0,\Delta t)$.
+Namely, `when $\Delta t\to\infty\cap \ddot s\simeq 0$, then $\dot \Phi\simeq 0\cup\dot s=0$'.
 The derivation is as follows.
 When $T=\Phi$, then $\dot T=\dot \Phi$, so that when eq.~(\ref{eq:complementarity_strengthexcess}) holds, then